SimWangArizona/SimWangArizona.github.io/_pages/about.md

 Prior to joining UA, I earned my M.S. from
 <a href="https://www.ucas.edu.cn/" target="_blank">University of Chinese Academy of Sciences</a> in 2024 and my B.E. from <a href="https://www.bjfu.edu.cn/" target="_blank">Beijing Forestry University </a> in 2021.

-📝 My research focuses on **Efficient AI**, with a focus on efficient deployment and adaptation of LLMs.
+📝 My research focuses on **AI Infra**, with a focus on model quantization, KV cache optimization and token pruning.

 🤝 **Actively looking for 2027(Spring/Fall) internship opportunities and open to collaborations.
 Feel free to reach out via email at any time.**